AI-Driven Mobility Management for High-Speed Railway Communications: Compressed Measurements and Proactive Handover: AI-Based Compressed Multi-Beam Measurement for HSR Communications

 In HSR communications, every train follows a predetermined path and performs the same routes periodically.
 Given sufficient training data, AI models are expected to perform exceptionally well in managing beam-level mobility owing to this intrinsic regularity.
-For instance, AI-based super-resolution techniques can be employed for spatial beam prediction to reduce the measurement overhead in HSR communications.
-Neural networks can receive inputs in the form of low-resolution beam measurements, consisting of partial narrow beams or wide beams, and output high-resolution spatial narrow beam predictions.
-The super-resolution-based spatial beam prediction can be implemented using a sub-pixel convolutional layer paired with an up-sampling layer \cite{echigo2021deep}, or a combination of CNN and FC \cite{chen2023active}.
+For instance, the super-resolution-based spatial beam prediction can be implemented using a sub-pixel convolutional layer paired with an up-sampling layer \cite{echigo2021deep}, or a combination of CNN and FC \cite{chen2023active}.

 Nevertheless, these existing beam prediction solutions rely on the premise that the assessed beams are selected from a predefined subset of all the beams, akin to the down-sampling process.
 One limitation of beam measurement through down-sampling is that it does not capture any information from the beams that are not sampled, leading to inevitable performance loss.
 Rather than discarding certain beams outright, a potential approach to reduce this performance loss is to use CS that projects the channel into a lower dimensional space.
 Given some CS-based beam measurements, deep learning (DL) has been exploited for spatial beam prediction \cite{myers2020deep}.